 What is NCBA working on?

 NCBA believes that current “Product of the USA” labels are a disservice to American consumers and cattle producers alike.
 In 2019, NCBA established the Transparency in Labeling Working Group to investigate producer concerns about the “Product of the USA” label.
 After several months of investigation, research, and discussion, the producer-led working group recommended new policy for NCBA to address these concerns.
 NCBA producer members approved the policy in 2020, strengthening NCBA’s support for the use of voluntary source of origin claims, and USDA verification of any source of origin claim or label.

 In June 2021, we submitted a petition to USDA-FSIS to eliminate the generic “Product of the USA” label.
 In lieu of the POTUSA label, we are advocating for a more appropriate generic label, such as “Processed in the USA.”
 In addition, NCBA requests FSIS to render all other claims relating to U.S. origin ineligible for generic approval.
 Further, NCBA hopes to work with USDA’s Agricultural Marketing Service (AMS) to proactively educate cattle producers, processors and retailers about the various opportunities that exist to develop voluntary, verifiable origin marketing claims that deliver tangible benefits to cattle producers without violating rules of trade.
-In July, USDA announced a top-to-bottom review of the POTUSA label.
-NCBA stands ready to work with USDA throughout that process.
+USDA is conducting a top-to-bottom review of the POTUSA label and NCBA stands ready to work with USDA throughout that process.

 Why does this matter to cattle producers?

 Voluntary source-verified labels represent investments made by producers to continually improve their product and meet consumer demand.
 Marketing through source-verification will provide a more accurate and truthful description of the product.
 This will reduce the potential for consumer confusion while increasing the ability for cattle producers to capture additional premiums for their product.